 I don’t think there’s one palette that I gravitate towards, but I do love all shades of pink!
-I find that I often have to restrain myself from using it in almost everything, ha ha!
+I find that I often have to restrain myself from using it in almost everything, haha!
 I’ve tended to shy away from yellows and reds—I found them intimidating—but am starting to explore those more and that’s been so fun!

-Your work features abstract work on canvas and paper, figures and kids at play.
+Your work features abstract work on canvas and paper, figures, and kids at play.
 What drew you to these particular subjects?

 My first love is abstracts.
-I love how a piece of abstract art can communicate emotion, how it can really complete a space, and how you can see something new every time you look at it.
+I love how a piece of abstract art can communicate emotion, how it can really complete space, and how you can see something new every time you look at it.

 Figures are something that I always wanted to explore, so a couple of years ago I decided to commit to the 100 Day Project and really experiment with this subject.
 It was so freeing to try out all kinds of styles and media and just really have fun with it!
 I love figures and am finally revisiting the subject and what that looks like for me.

-And my kids at play is just so fun!
+And my kids at play are just so fun!
 This non-traditional take on portraiture is truly inspired by my own kids.
 I want to capture the energy of kids in their element—fully absorbed in play or whatever is capturing their attention!
 It’s been a joy to create special pieces for parents and loved ones.